1961 Indianapolis 500

 A notable story included the appearance of two-time defending Formula One World Champion Jack Brabham from Australia, who drove the race in a low-slung, British built Cooper powered by a Coventry Climax engine.
 Dubbed the "British Invasion," it would be the first notable post-war appearance of a rear-engined car, and within five years the rear-engined revolution would take over the Speedway.
 The venerable front-engined roadsters with their larger and more powerful engines were much faster down the long straights, but the superior handling of Brabham's Cooper in the corners kept his car competitive.
-Brabham qualified 17th at 145.144 mp/h and drove the car to a respectable 9th-place finish, completing all 200 laps.
-He had planned to run conservatively and make only two pit stops, but tire wear and fuel consumption forced him to make a 3rd stop, negating his strategy.
-Had he driven more aggressively with three pit stops, he might have been much closer to the lead serial.
+Brabham qualified 17th at 145.144 mph and drove the car to a respectable 9th-place finish, completing all 200 laps.

 Five months after the race in October 1961, the front straight of the track was paved over with asphalt, and thus the entire track was now paved in asphalt and only a single yard of bricks at the start/finish line was left exposed from the original 1909 brick surface.
 The remainder of the original 3,200,000 bricks now lie underneath the asphalt surface.
 This meant that the 1961 race was the last 500 in which cars raced on the original bricks other than those at the start/finish line.

 Practice and time trials

 Nicknamed the "Tinley Park Express," Tony Bettenhausen, Sr. was killed in a crash during a practice run on May 12.
 He was testing a car for Paul Russo.
 It was determined that an anchor bolt fell off the front radius rod support, permitting the front axle to twist and mis-align the front wheels when the brakes were applied.
 The car plunged into the outside wall, then rode along the top, snapping fence poles and tearing segments of the catch fence.
 The car came to rest upside-down on top of the outside wall, and Bettenhausen was killed instantly.
-Before the time trials Bettenhausen had been the favorite to become the first driver to break the 150 mph barrier at the Speedway.

-Time trials was scheduled for four days:
+Before the time trials Bettenhausen had been the favorite to become the first driver to break the 150 mph barrier at the Speedway.Time trials was scheduled for four days: